vaishuKshirsagar/vaishuKshirsagar/README.md

 Developed Quiz web app, An interactive platform built using **React, Hooks, Quiz API, and Node.js** that allows users to evaluate their skills across various topics through a series of questions.
 The app features a user-friendly interface for starting quizzes, answering questions one at a time, and receiving a score report at the end.
 It utilizes React Router to navigate.
 [GitHub Repo](https://github.com/vaishuKshirsagar/upraised-quizApp)

 ### [YourTube](https://yourtube5050.netlify.app) - A Video Sharing Platform
-Developed a video sharing platform using **React, Node.js, MongoDB, and Express.js**.
+Developed a video sharing platform using **React, Node.js, MongoDB, and Express.js** that allows user to create channel, upload videos, watch videos.
+User can see history, saved videos and watch later any video.
 Implemented features like Google OAuth authentication, JSON web tokens, and CRUD operations.
 [GitHub Repo](https://github.com/vaishuKshirsagar/yourtube_project)
 [GitHub Repo](https://github.com/vaishuKshirsagar/yourtube-backend)

 ### [Apple Vision Pro Clone](https://vaishukshirsagar.github.io/vision-pro.github.io/) - Animated Web Interface
 An interactive website with parallax scrolling and animations, optimized for performance and user experience.
 Built with **HTML, CSS, JavaScript, and JavaScript animation libraries**.
+This website is a replika of Apple Visiom Pro Clone website.
 [GitHub Repo](https://github.com/vaishuKshirsagar/vision-pro.github.io)

 ### [SkillUps](https://github.com/vaishuKshirsagar/E-Learning_Portal) - E-Learning Portal System
-A web-based platform built using **Java Swing, JDBC, and Java OOPs features**, featuring course management, student registration, and certification generation.
+A web-based platform built using **HTML, CSS, JavaScript, Bootstrap and PHP**, that allows admin course management, add students and allows user to register to courses, give quiz and earn certification.

 ## 🎓 Education
 - **Bachelor’s in Computer Engineering** (Ongoing) – Dr. D.Y.
 Patil Institute of Technology, Pimpri